-The regulatory landscape is expected to evolve over 2022 including planned changes to how the UK regulatory framework for financial services will develop outside the EU.
+The regulatory landscape is expected to evolve over 2023 including planned changes to how the UK regulatory framework for financial services will develop outside the EU.
 While it is too early to fully determine how this will impact Utmost Group, consultations run by HM Treasury indicate that this is not expected to materially impact the Group.

-THE UTMOST CAPITAL RISK PROFILE
+UTMOST'S CAPITAL RISK PROFILE

-Sections C.1 to C.5 contain specific information on the profile of regulatory capital held for the Group and its insurance businesses.
+Sections C.1 to C.5 contain specific information on the profile of regulatory capital held for the Group.

-Based on the Standard Formula, the Group had an SCR of £1,110m at 31 December 2021.
-The table below shows the Group SCR breakdown by risk category (after intra-module diversification) for the Group, including the contribution to the overall Group regulatory capital requirement (Group SCR) for the non-insurance entities.
+Based on the Standard Formula, the Group had an SCR of £996m at 31 December 2022.
+The table below shows the Group SCR breakdown by risk category (after intra-module diversification) including the contribution to the overall Group SCR for the non-insurance entities.